CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

 ### Task 2: Create an AI agent

 Now that you have a model deployed, you're ready to build an AI agent.
 In this exercise, you'll build a simple agent that answers questions based on a corporate expenses policy.
-You'll download the expenses policy document, and use it as *grounding* data for the agent.
+You'll download the expenses policy document and use it as *grounding* data for the agent.

 1. Open another browser tab, and download [Expenses_policy.docx](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-agents/main/Labfiles/01-agent-fundamentals/Expenses_Policy.docx) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-agents/main/Labfiles/01-agent-fundamentals/Expenses_Policy.docx` and save it locally.
 This document contains details of the expenses policy for the fictional Contoso corporation.